-That’s why Vipshop decided to open its own website dedicated to cross border sales in 2014, namely VIP International.
+That’s why Vipshop decided to open its website dedicated to cross-border sales in 2014, namely VIP International.
 The website differs from Vipshop in the sense that all products come from overseas, while you can find Chinese products on the original site.

-VIP International has set up a number of buyer groups in a dozen countries, to ensure that Chinese buyers get authentic products.
+VIP International has set up many buyer groups in a dozen countries, to ensure that Chinese buyers get authentic products.

 It’s working operatively to provide lean delivery services and has so far established 12 warehouses overseas and 11 in China.

 How does the typical customer look like on VIP International?

 Around 80% of the buyers are female.
 Also, a majority of them are born in the ’80 and the ’90s and live in “smaller” cities, referred to as third-tier and fourth-tier cities.

 An outspoken reason why VIP International attracts this kind of buyers is that third-tier and fourth-tier cities don’t have as many physical stores and outlets compared to bigger cities, like Shanghai, Shenzhen, or Beijing.

 Hence, there’s plenty of room for expansion in case Vipshop decides to take on other customer segments, offering new services, and entering new market areas.